 Before you start, make sure you have the following:

-A Next.js app using the App Router – this guide specifically uses the App Router APIs like
+A Next.js app using the App Router.
+This guide uses App Router APIs like

 # .env.local